Australia - Climate

 Australia’s ODA in this sector has remained relatively stagnant.
 The sum of its ODA-related climate finance in 2018 matches the 2014 figure (US$312 million) almost exactly.
 Australia’s funding in this sector peaked in 2016, reaching a high of US$416 million following the government’s December 2015 Paris Agreement commitment to investing A$1.0 billion (US$747 million) over five years to assist poor countries in dealing with the impacts of climate change.
 Despite criticism from civil society groups regarding the transparency of funding toward this goal, the FY2019/2020 budget indicates that Australia is on track to meet its pledge by the end of 2020.

-In this most recent budget, the Department of Foreign Affairs and Trade (DFAT) allocated A$200 million (US$149 million) to climate finance initiatives.
-This does not represent additional ODA, as it will be drawn from the country’s existing — and shrinking — ODA budget (see ‘ODA trends’).
+In the FY2019/20 budget, the Department of Foreign Affairs and Trade (DFAT) allocated A$200 million (US$149 million) to climate finance initiatives.
+This does not represent additional ODA, as it was drawn from the country’s existing — and shrinking — ODA budget (see ‘ODA trends’).
+It is difficult to tell the exact allocations for climate in the less detailed FY2020/21 budget, however, the new ‘Climate partnerships’ budget line (climate partnerships were previously included in ‘Other Sectoral Programs’) records a 22% decrease in funding compared to FY2019/20, with allocations now amounting to A$20 million (US$15 million).
 Despite promising policy developments, Australia’s failure to increase climate financing in recent years, coupled with the country’s poor performance in meeting emissions reduction targets, has led many critics and civil society groups to question the government’s commitment to tackling climate change.

 While climate change was not mentioned among the six priorities in Australia’s development policy between 2014 and 2020, more recent developments indicate that Australia’s attention to the issue is increasing.
 Australia’s newly launched development policy, ‘Partnerships for Recovery: Australia’s COVID-19 Development Response’ policy (launched May 2020), does not name climate change among the three pillars of Australia’s Department of Foreign Affairs and Trade (DFAT) development strategy for the next two years, ‘Climate change adaptation’ is listed as a component of the government’s plan to foster resilience in the Indo-Pacific.
 Earlier, in 2017, the Foreign Policy White Paper named climate change alongside “Islamist terrorism” as a significant force shaping the world.
 This highlights Australia’s framing of the issue in terms of regional security.
 In November 2019, DFAT released the Climate Action Strategy for 2020 to 2025.
 This document signals the escalating threat that climate change poses to sustainable development, particularly in countries of high priority within Australian foreign policy (namely the Indo-Pacific).